|

 http://members.authrosguild.net/eelinson/

-writing teacher.
-Her most recent book, “Wherever There’s a Fight: How Runaway Slaves,
+and writing teacher.
+Her most recent book, “Wherever There’s a Fight: How Runaway

-Suffragists, Immigrants, Strikers, and Poets Shaped Civil Liberties in California,” (coauthored
+Slaves, Suffragists, Immigrants, Strikers, and Poets Shaped Civil Liberties in California,”

-with Stan Yogi) was published in 2009 by Heyday Books; the book received a starred review in
+(coauthored with Stan Yogi) was published in 2009 by Heyday Books; the book received a starred

 A former reporter with Pacific News Service in Southeast Asia,